Crave-Trinity/Novamind-Frontend-Gemini/docs/ARCHITECTURE_GUIDELINES.md

 ## Path Aliases (`tsconfig.json`)

-Consistent path aliases are configured in `tsconfig.json` and automatically used by Vite via `vite-tsconfig-paths` to enforce architectural boundaries and simplify imports:
+Consistent path aliases are configured in `tsconfig.json`.
+While `vite-tsconfig-paths` is intended for automatic resolution, issues were encountered.
+Currently, aliases are defined explicitly within `config/vite.config.ts`'s `resolve.alias` array to ensure correct resolution by the Vite dev server and build process.
+This enforces architectural boundaries and simplifies imports:

 ```json
 // tsconfig.json (paths section)